Villars, Switzerland: Family Ski Guide

 The local terrain is limited.
 The connection to Glacier 3000 adds variety but requires transit.
 Advanced skiers will find Villars too gentle after two days.
 The residential, international-school character means the village is pleasant but not exciting.
 If you want vibrant apres-ski, Villars does not have it.
 If you want challenging terrain, Verbier or Engelberg are the upgrades.

-If this resort is not the right fit for your family, consider Morgins for a quieter village with Portes du Soleil access at lower prices.
+Families who want something different should consider Morgins for a quieter village with Portes du Soleil access at lower prices.

 Would we recommend Villars?

 Book a chalet or apartment in Villars.
 If you want bigger terrain, Verbier is the Vaud/Valais upgrade.
 For the best kids' programs in Switzerland, Laax has Ami Sabi.
 Adelboden-Lenk is the Bernese Oberland family alternative.
 The Glacier 3000 connection adds high-altitude days when conditions are thin lower down.
+Book a family apartment in Villars village centre for gondola access.

 Similar Resorts